2025 Oahu Guide: Experience Oahu Like A Local

 Cinnamon’s

-famous for their liliko’i pancakes, cinnamon’s is one of those spots that’s been around forever. grab some food and bring it with you on your way to the beach!
+Famous for their liliko’i pancakes, cinnamon’s is one of those spots that’s been around forever.
+Grab some food and bring it with you on your way to the beach!

 Kailua Beach

-booming in popularity through the years, kailua beach is the perfect place for an all-day family outing. the park is huge and has beautiful, sparkling sand with easy swimming waters. for the full experience (and no hassle parking), rent a bike and cycle through the town!
+Booming in popularity through the years, Kailua beach is the perfect place for an all-day family outing.
+The park is huge and has beautiful, sparkling sand with easy swimming waters.
+For the full experience (and no hassle parking), rent a bike and cycle through the town!

 Kayak in Kailua

-a really great way to see this popular beach from a very different angle, rent a kayak and check out the gleaming waters (and maybe even visit moku nui!)
+A really great way to see this popular beach from a very different angle, rent a kayak and check out the gleaming waters (and maybe even visit Moku Nui!)

 NORTH SHORE